CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 | 19  | Rune converts to Fire effect                                                                                                                                                                                                                                                            |
 | 20  | The world slows down around the caster.
 The caster gets to take an additional action.                                                                                                                                                                                                   |

-## Magic Cantrips

-Cantrips are uses of Magic that use an insignificant amount of Resource.
-In general, Cantrips should be small and happen close to the user.
-Igniting your fingertips to light a cigar, or creating a gentle breeze are all examples of Cantrips.
-Cantrips attacks are considered the weakest form of offense, only used in dire situations or for utility.

-- Unaffected by Magic assists (as no Magic Resource is consumed)
-- Resource Requirement: 0

 ## Magic Skills in Combat

 - -2d6 to ranged combat rolls engaging in melee combat